Healthy Homes Assessment Aotea

 Insulation Aotea

-Insulation for underfloor and ceilings is mandatory on all rental houses since July 1, 2019.
-All landlords and property managers have to ensure the insulation meets standards that are in line with the latest standard.
-In some cases, current ceiling insulation, or the insulation of the sub floor space might require to be replaced or replaced.
+Insulation for underfloor and ceilings is a requirement in all rental homes from 1 July 2019.
+Property managers and landlords must make sure that the insulation is in line with the new quality.
+In some instances, existing ceiling insulation or insulation in the sub floor space might require to be filled with or replaced.

-A house that is well-insulated will help to control condensation and reduce the chances of mould and damp, as well as making much easier for the household to hold warmth.
+A well-insulated property will help to control condensation, and decrease the risk of mould and dampness and will also make it easier to allow the household to keep heat.

-The "R" refers to thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well the insulation is able to resist heat flow.
+The more R-value is higher, the more effective the insulation.

 Aotea Moisture Ingress & Drainage

-Making sure your rental property is protected from dampness isn’t just about the inside it’s also about the outside.
-You must make sure there is somewhere to allow surface, rain as well as groundwater to move, and prevent it from getting inside.
-When it is about damp and water, it is frequently those things that you aren’t aware of that can become a big problem that can cause damage to your investment as well as harming the tenant’s well-being.
+Protecting your rental property from moisture isn’t just about what’s inside the building; you have to make sure there is somewhere for surface, rain and underground water to flow, and to prevent it from getting inside.
+When it is about damp and water, it’s typically the things you don’t notice that could be a huge problem that can cause damages to your investment and affecting your tenant’s health.

-Rental properties should be equipped with effective drainage to eliminate the stormwater and surface waters and ground water, which includes the proper outfall or runoff.
-Making sure that the water has a location to go, and also that it doesn’t get sucked into buildings is an essential part of making sure your property is dry.
+Properties that are rented must be equipped with efficient drainage to eliminate the stormwater and surface waters, and ground water, including an appropriate outfall or runoff.
+Making sure that water has a place to go, and it isn’t allowed to remain beneath structures is an important aspect of making sure your property is dry.

-Alongside the drainage system that will prevent water ingress, if the property has an enclosed space between your flooring and surface, a ground moisture barrier must be installed if it’s reasonably practicable to install it.
+In addition to a drainage system to avoid water ingress, if the property has an enclosed space between the floor and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.

-Ground moisture barriers are usually an insulating sheet of polythene laid over the ground, in order to block any moisture from the ground from rising into the structure.
-It also helps in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier usually a sheet of polythene that is placed over the ground to prevent any moisture that is present in the ground from getting into the property.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection